Ollie-C/ollie-c/README.md

 ### Hi there, I'm Ollie 👋👋👋 (in case the banner didn't give it away)

 I'm a London-based junior fullstack developer with a love for nature and a passion for creating unique, seamless apps that hold altruistic value and that motivate and inspire.
-Lived in Japan, bit of a gamer, filter coffee over espresso, snowboarding, reading, movies....all that jazz (jazz too).
+Lived in Japan, bit of a gamer, filter coffee, snowboarding, reading, movies....all that jazz (jazz too).

 I've always loved solving problems and been good with computers and have recently put aside regrets of having not done CS at uni, realised age is just an int, and made a career change.
 There are real-word problems to be solved and there is no looking back now.  👀